wp-plugins/powerpress/readme.txt

 * Added option to get podcast meta data optionally from a value (rather than from database)
 * Added logic to override the html content-type when a HTTP HEAD request is made for a feed URL
 * Fixed notice message on line 220 of powerpress.php (thanks brandonferens for letting us know about the notice message)
-* We will soon be releasing a beta version of PowerPress 6.0.
-If you are interested in beta testing, please [contact us](http://www.blubrry.com/contact.php).

 = 5.0.7 =